 If you process your visa by mail, the safest way to ensure your passport is not lost when they return it to you, is to include a self-addressed, postage pre-paid courier envelope (such as FEDEX or DHL) when you send your package to them.
 The consulate can then use it to return your passport to you with the visa sticker adhered onto one of its pages.

-Applications for the specific purpose visa that are incomplete or illegible will cause the consulate to return your package and passport to you, unprocessed.
+Applications for the student visa that are incomplete or illegible will cause the consulate to return your package and passport to you, unprocessed, and you may forfeit the fee you paid.

 Again, before you apply for a Bolivia student visa, be sure you have determined that this is the correct visa for you.
-Read through the Bolivian government's booklet What you need to know to study in Bolivia.
+Read through the Bolivian government's booklet What you need to know to study in Bolivia again.